-Studies in the role and function of music in popular culture in New Zealand and the world.
+An overview of popular music with studies in the role and function of music in popular culture in global context.
 (No prior musical knowledge required.)

 Popular music is a powerful contemporary phenomenon, but it is also part of a wider picture.
 Most of the songs we hear have been created within an international, globalised culture industry.
 They express cultural values and ideologies, and we use these as a way of (re)constructing our own - and others' - identities.
 In this paper, we investigate theories of popular culture as they relate to music, analyse the many functions of popular music (including its role in film, television and gaming) and discuss the music industry.
 This paper explores these topics using a case-study approach.